API Reference

 | landingPageURL | String | URL of the first page of the visit, usually called the landing page. |

 | initialConversionPredictions | Object | Map of Kameleoon Conversion Scores (KCS).
 The keys of the map are the defined key moment names.
-The values range from 0 to 100, representing the KCS for the designated key moment (Note: As of recently, key moment has been changed to triggers in the Kameleoon app). |
+The values range from 0 to 100, representing the KCS for the designated key moment.
+(Note: Kameleoon recently changed "key moment" to "triggers" in the Kameleoon app.) |

 The kameleoonConversionScores property is only available with the AI Predictive Targeting add-on.